 The EasyBuzz Board enables your development system to emit audio signals.
 It contains a piezo speaker capable of playing sound frequencies in the range between 20Hz and 20kHz.
 There is also an on-board DIP switch used to connfigure board connections.

 The Relay4 Board is small-sized board with 4 Relays (each supports currents up to 16A).
 Also, it contains ULN2804 (high-current Darlington arrays) for relays driving and IDC10 connector for easier connecting with development or prototype board.

-Ready for PIC is the board for development of microcontroller applications using 28- and 40-pin PIC MCUs.
+Ready for PIC Ready for PIC Board is the best solution for fast and simple development of microcontroller applications using 28- and 40-pin PIC MCUs.
 It comes with PIC18F45K22 connected to 8MHz crystal oscillator.
-It contains four IDC10 headers, USB-UART module, prototyping area and a power supply circuit.
+It contains four IDC10 headers for all available microcontroller ports, USB-UART module, prototyping area and a power supply circuit.
+Board is...